vjlab/resources/software-raxml.md

 #SBATCH --mem-per-cpu=10000
 ```

 This specifies the job to run as one process (`ntask=1`), issued to a single node, and requests 8 CPUs from that node.
+Note that the `cpus-per-task` corresponds to the `-T` flag in the RAxML command.

 If you're just running the `RAxML` command above on your own computer: